 Examinees who require testing accommodations due to a disability should contact our Accessibility Services Coordinator, 207-974-4868 or by email at firstname.lastname@example.org.
 In order for us to make appropriate accommodations, the appropriate forms must be on file prior to scheduling a date to test.

 Admissions Committee members will thoroughly review and evaluate all completed applications to determine each applicant’s qualifications for admission.
-Those individuals selected to attend an information session with Admissions Committee members will be notified via mail.
+Those individuals selected to attend an information session with Admissions Committee members will be notified via email.
 Sessions will be scheduled in March (live or via ZOOM as the pandemic dictates).
-(Specific dates will be published in the fall.)
+(Specific dates will be published after Jan 1.)
 Info sessions are by invite only; however, applicants are urged to mark their calendars and keep these dates free.

-Applicants are notified via mail of the Admissions Committee’s final decision.
-Candidates who are placed on a waiting list may be selected for admission at any time prior to the start of fall 2021 semester classes.
+Applicants are notified via email of the Admissions Committee’s final decision.
+Candidates who are placed on a waiting list may be selected for admission at any time prior to approximately June 1 of that same year.
 Those applicants not selected will be required to reapply for the following year if they wish to be reconsidered.

 Primary Contacts for Admission Questions